Optical Voltammetry of redox processes inside a nanohole with opto-iontronic microscopy: Modeling the redox reactions inside a nanohole

-The blue and orange lines in Fig.~\ref{Model}E and F depict the model predictions of the time-dependent average concentrations of~\ch{Fc} and~\ch{Fc+} inside the nanohole.
-The corresponding system parameters are $C_{Fc}$ = $10$ mM, $C_{KCl}$ = $0.1$~M and $R_{scan}$ = $15$~mV/s.
-Due to the presence of redox reactions, the reactant~\ch{Fc} is gradually consumed as the time increases from 0 to 33.3 s, corresponding to the voltage varied from $-250$~mV to $250$~mV, while~\ch{Fc+} is continuously produced.
-To further analyze the key species affecting the optical signal, the response amplitude of each species to the modulation potential is extracted from the concentration distribution.
-The read lines in Fig.~\ref{Model}E-F shows the time-dependent concentration modulation amplitude of (E) \ch{Fc} and (F) \ch{Fc+} at bulk concentrations $C_{FC}$ = 10 mM, $C_{KCl}$ = $0.1$~M and scan rate $R_{scan}$ = $15$~mV/s, revealing a mutual exchange during the voltage sweep through the redox window with an concentration decrease/increase of \ch{Fc}/\ch{Fc+} due to the oxidation-dominated regime during $t\in[0,33.3]\text{ s}$ and vice versa during the reduction-dominated regime during $t\in[33.3,66.7]\text{ s}$.
-Distinct peaks appear in the time-dependent concentration response amplitudes of~\ch{Fc} and~\ch{Fc+} near the redox potential window.
-By contrast, we observe that the supporting electrolyte (~\ch{K+} and~\ch{Cl-}) depends mainly on the charging/discharging of the electric double layer (EDL), with maximum amplitude occurring at higher positive or negative potentials and no significant enhancement of the response within the redox potential window (Figure S10-12 in $SI Appendix$).
-Therefore, we can conclude that the change in EDL-modulation contrast inside the reactive potential window must be caused by the significant oscillation in the concentration of~\ch{Fc} and~\ch{Fc+}.
-This observation further highlights the application of opto-iontronic microscopy for monitoring electrochemical activity.
+Fig.~\ref{Model}(D) and (E) depict the model predictions of the time-dependent average concentrations of~\ch{Fc+} (D) and~\ch{Fc} (E) inside the nanohole, for the same system parameters as in C, as a function of the quasi-static scanning voltage $V_{ramp}(t)$.
+The two concentrations reveal high-frequency (75 Hz) oscillations due to the modulation potential, which are represented by the yellow hatch as the oscillations cannot be resolved on the scale of (D) and (E).
+The blue and orange curve represent the maximum and minimum of the concentration modulations, respectively, and reveal that the redox reaction continuously produces \ch{Fc+} when the quasi-DC scanning voltage varies from $-250$~mV to $+250$~mV during time $t\in[0,33.3]$~s, while the reactant~\ch{Fc} is gradually consumed.
+Upon scanning back from $+250$~mV down to $-250$~mV, the reverse is predicted to occur, with a production of \ch{Fc} at the expense of the consumption of \ch{Fc+}.
+To further identify and analyze the key species that affect the measured optical signal, we extract the response amplitude of the concentration of each species to the modulation potential from the calculated concentration distribution.
+The red lines in Fig.~\ref{Model}(D) and (E) show the time-dependent amplitude of the high-frequency concentration modulation of (D) \ch{Fc} and (E) \ch{Fc+}, revealing a mutual exchange during the voltage sweep through the redox window with a concentration decrease/increase of \ch{Fc}/\ch{Fc+} due to the oxidation-dominated regime during $t\in[0,33.3]\text{ s}$ and vice versa during the reduction-dominated regime during $t\in[33.3,66.7]\text{ s}$.
+Clearly, distinct peaks appear in the time-dependent concentration response amplitudes of~\ch{Fc} and~\ch{Fc+} near the redox potential window.